| |

 cultured cream in a silver bowl.

-1. Once the cream has fermented, it should smell slightly tangy.
+1. Once the cream has fermented, it should smell slightly, pleasantly tangy.
 It will have formed a thick cream layer on the top.
+Chill it well in the fridge before churning.
+Cold cream splits into butter far more easily than if it’s warm.

 Churning